 Effective Pest Control Methods

 One effective method for controlling pests is through the use of integrated pest management techniques.
-Pest prevention is a key aspect of this approach, as it focuses on eliminating conditions that attract and support pests.
+Pest prevention is a key aspect of this approach, as it focuses on eliminating conditions that attract and support them.

-Maintaining a Clean and Pest-Free Kitchen
+Maintaining a Clean Kitchen

 Eliminating Pest Attractants in and around the House